OpenSourcingLaw/ai.law/02-AI_Inputs.md

 ___
 #### References for chapter 2
-Gathering data from online social media platforms is described as "a primordial step in many data science fields" (Hernandez-Suarez _et al_ 2018).

 A. Hernandez-Suarez, A., Sanchez-Perez, G., Toscano-Medina, K., Martinez-Hernandez, V., Sanchez, V. and Perez-Meana H., (2018) 'A web scraping methodology for bypassing Twitter API restrictions', arXiv:1803.09875 [cs.IR], <https://arxiv.org/pdf/1803.09875.pdf>